 What Kinds of Cases Go to West Chester, IA Small Claims Court?

 You can always sue an individual West Chester, IA Small Claims Court if they live in West Chester, IA County.
 You can always sue a company in West Chester, IA Small Claims Court if their business is located in West Chester, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 West Chester, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes